Stopića Cave: Human history

 Local population preserved myths of the unknown voices coming from dugure, falling into them, falling into the abyss when getting off the path and various other aberrations in the cave.
 It was used as the hideout by the local Serbian population, hiding from the Ottoman army during the First Serbian Uprising.
 Local population still claims that the corridors are much longer than officially measured.

 Radoslav Vasović published first description of the cave in the 1901 manuscript of the Serbian Geology Society.
 The first speleological surveys were conducted in 1909 and 1913 by Jovan Cvijić.

-Pane Stopić, local hero, allegedly was hiding in the cave for over a decade, evading the Chetniks, the Yugoslav Partisans and the OZNA pursuers, during and after World War II.
+Local hero Pane Stopić - a rugged veteran of the Balkans Wars as well as World War I - allegedly hid in the cave for over a decade, evading the Chetniks, the Yugoslav Partisans and the OZNA pursuers, during and after World War II.
+Stopić is said to have died at the age of 83 in the mid-1950s, and his body was found in a meadow near the cave.

-At the turn of the 21st century, local population tried to dig into the dugure, believing it contained hidden gold.
+At the turn of the 21st century, some of the local population tried to dig into the dugure, believing it contained hidden gold.
 Some thought it was the hidden treasure of the medieval Nemanjić dynasty, while others claimed it was gold hidden by the Chetniks during the war.

 The cave was open for public in 2009.
 In had 61,280 visitors in 2017, and 89,113 in 2019.
 Due to the acoustics, concerts and performances are being held in the cave.
 In 2022, additional 60 m of pathways were arranged for visitors, bringing a total to 400 m.
 That way, Dark and Light Hall, Spring of Life waterfall, Hall with Pots, and whirlpools, all became accessible.
 The number of visitors reached over 100,000.